hendriknielaender/double-trouble/data/blog/negativ-space-programming.md

 A significant aspect of TigerStyle is the pursuit of simplicity and elegance.
 Simplicity is not an easy pass but the result of rigorous thought and multiple revisions.
 It encourages you spending mental energy upfront during the design phase, ensuring that the code is efficient and reliable in the long run.
 This proactive approach prevents technical debt, making the codebase robust and maintainable.

+> Example:
+Explicitly pass options to library functions at the call site, instead of relying on the defaults.
+For example, write @prefetch(a, .{ .cache = .data, .rw = .read, .locality = 3 }); over @prefetch(a, .{});.
+This improves readability but most of all avoids latent, potentially catastrophic bugs in case the library ever changes its defaults.

 It also stresses the importance of thinking about performance from the design phase, optimizing for the slowest resources first, and using back-of-the-envelope sketches to be roughly right.
 This approach ensures that the system is efficient and meets the demands of real-world usage.

 Developer experience is also a critical focus.
 Naming things correctly, minimizing scope, and handling errors meticulously are all practices that enhance the developer's interaction with the code.
 It also emphasizes the importance of clear and concise documentation, explaining the rationale behind code decisions, and providing detailed commit messages.